-I began a career in wine with most everyone telling me this was a waste of time.
+I began my career in wine with everyone telling me this was a waste of time.
 I was also told I wasn’t smart, witty, clever, coherent, business minded, organized or mature enough to handle any career, let alone one that was built around a hustle.

 I had no experience, no history of trust, little skill or knowledge, and no plan of action.